 - Biotechnology and Biological Sciences Research Council (BBSRC) DTP

 - Wellcome Trust 4-Year PhD Programme in Developmental Mechanisms

-- apply for admission to the Department by the funding deadline
+- apply for admission to the Department by the appropriate funding deadline

-- tick the box on the application form relating to the funding for which they would like to be considered
+- tick the box on the graduation admissions application form ("GRADSAF") relating to the funding for which you would like to be considered.

 We have two Departmental PhD Studentships available for entry in October 2014, which cover all fees, and maintenance at the Gates rate.
 These studentships are open to: 1.
 A British/EU citizen 2.
 A Commonwealth (including British) citizen who is ordinarily resident outside Europe but within the Commonwealth of Nations.
 All eligible applicants will be automatically considered, providing they have applied for admission to the Department by 10th January 2014.
 Please note that to be considered, you must also have uploaded your CV and research proposal by this date.

 Those who have applied to the BBSRC DTP and/or the Wellcome Trust 4-Year Programme can also be considered (without the need for a separate application to Zoology) provided that your potential supervisor is based in the Department of Zoology.
 You will need to inform the graduate administrator by 10th January 2014 that this is the case, and that you wish to be considered for a Departmental Studentship.
 You will also need to send a 1-2 page research proposal.

 The University of Cambridge and Partner Institutes have a Doctoral Training Partnership (DTP) Grant from BBSRC, providing 4-year fully funded studentships under the four broad themes of Basic Bioscience Underpinning Health; Bioenergy and Industrial Biotechnology; Food Security; and World Class Underpinning Bioscience.